DomiKamu/OhmerPrems/README.md

 Big big big thanks to beta testers!

-Feature requests, suggestions, and bug reports are welcome on this GitHub repository (or via VCV Rack Community forum).
+Feature requests, suggestions, and bug reports are welcome on OhmerPrems GitHub repository (open an issue), or via VCV Rack Community forum.